$3,000 Personal Loan

 • Effective APR once the fee is factored in: closer to 31%

-The Truth in Lending Act, APR must include all finance charges - interest, origination fees, and broker fees.
+The Truth in Lending Act requires APR to include all finance charges-interest, origination fees, and broker fees.
 The nominal rate doesn't include any of that.
 Comparing APR across offers gives you the real cost.
 Comparing nominal rates gives you the advertised story.

 No universal minimum exists.
 Every lender sets its own cutoffs.
 The practical patterns across the market are consistent, though.